Jacqueline V. Eyl, Youth Education Director

 For the past ten years at the International Spy Museum, Jackie has developed the Museum’s KidSpy® series of public programming in which young people and families experience tradecraft workshops; discover the importance of intelligence and espionage in the past, present and future; and participate in simulated mission-based activities.
 She also creates in-service trainings for teachers that use intelligence studies as a lens for classroom curriculum and develops curriculum materials for students and teachers.
 Her newest adventure is utilizing interactive video conferencing to export the Spy Museum’s workshops to classrooms across America and even outside of the U.S. Jackie (AKA Agent Crafty), loves working at the Spy Museum because there is nothing more exciting than watching children, families, and teachers when they discover that the real world of spying is even more exciting than what they've seen in the movies or read in the books.
 Her favorite object on view at the Museum is the Pigeon Cam – a WWI bird with a camera strapped to its chest to practice overhead reconnaissance over enemy territory during the War.

-Stay tuned for a brand new Family Guide that Jackie has just developed with Sir Veillance (a camera carrying pigeon) as your guide!
+Check out a brand new Family Missions Guide that Jackie developed with Sir Veillance (a camera carrying pigeon) as your guide!